Arakelov motivic cohomology I: Introduction

 This cohomology theory, we call it \emph{Arakelov motivic cohomology}, is related to motivic cohomology, roughly in the same way as arithmetic Chow groups relate to ordinary Chow groups or as arithmetic $K$-theory relates to algebraic $K$-theory.
 The key principle for cohomology theories of this type has always been to connect some algebraic data, such as the algebraic $K$-theory, with an analytical piece of information, chiefly Deligne cohomology, in the sense of long exact sequences featuring the Beilinson regulator map between the two and a third kind of groups measuring the failure of the regulator to be an isomorphism.
-This was suggested by Deligne and Soul\'e in the 80s and was initiated by works of Gillet, Roessler, and Soul\'e who developed a theory of arithmetic Chow groups \cite{GilletSoule:CharacteristicI, GilletSoule:CharacteristicII, GilletSoule:Arithmetic, Soule:Arakelov}, arithmetic $K_0$-theory and an arithmetic Riemann-Roch theorem \cite{Roessler:Adams,GilletRoesslerSoule}.
+This was suggested by Deligne and Soul\'e in the 80s.
+Beilinson also expressed the idea that the "boundary" of an algebraic cycle on a scheme over $\Z$ should be a Deligne cohomology class \cite{Beilinson:Height}.
+Gillet, Roessler, and Soul\'e then started developing a theory of arithmetic Chow groups \cite{GilletSoule:CharacteristicI, GilletSoule:CharacteristicII, GilletSoule:Arithmetic, Soule:Arakelov}, arithmetic $K_0$-theory and an arithmetic Riemann-Roch theorem \cite{Roessler:Adams,GilletRoesslerSoule}.
 Burgos and Wang \cite{Burgos:Dolbeault, Burgos:Arithmetic, BurgosWang} extended some of this to not necessarily projective schemes and gave an explicit representation of the Beilinson regulator.
 More recently, Goncharov gave a candidate for higher arithmetic Chow groups for complex varieties, Takeda developed higher arithmetic $K$-theory, while Burgos and Feliu constructed higher arithmetic Chow groups for varieties over arithmetic fields \cite{Goncharov:Regulators, Takeda:Higher, BurgosFeliu:Higher}.
 The analogous amalgamation of topological $K$-theory and Deligne cohomology of smooth manifolds is known as smooth $K$-theory \cite{BunkeSchick:Smooth}.